-If you’re trotting around East Asia, no country is more dynamic & enigmatic than China.
-As the world’s oldest continuous civilization, China’s a tour-de-force for travellers.
+If you’re trotting around East Asia, no country is more dynamic and enigmatic than China.
+As the world’s oldest continuous civilization, China is a must-see destination for travelers.
 Anyone who ventures to its expanses won’t just see the history of the nation play out before their eye, but also the future.

-Cities like Beijing, Shanghai, Guangzhou and Xian fast-forwarded into China’s modern era, becoming, in many ways, some of the world’s biggest urban development success stories.
+Cities like Beijing, Shanghai, Guangzhou, and Xi’an fast-forwarded into China’s modern era, becoming, in many ways, some of the world’s most significant urban development success stories.
 Not to say it always went according to plan, but these powerhouses still wear their history on their sleeves when you dig a little.

-Between the glass skyscrapers and glitzy air-conditioned malls, you’ll discover age-old temples, grandiose palaces, alleyways lined with street food vendors, traditional restaurants run for generations, and some surprisingly green patches that complete disrupt China’s gloomy environmental stereotype.
+Between the glass skyscrapers and glitzy, air-conditioned malls, you’ll discover age-old temples, grandiose palaces, alleyways lined with street food vendors, traditional restaurants that have been run for generations, and some surprisingly green patches that completely disrupt China’s gloomy environmental stereotype.

-Outside of the cities is a new world all together.
-If you can brave the difficulty of travelling towards China’s frontiers you’ll be introduced to a world that can, oftentimes, seem frozen in time.
-Despite the growing image of China as an industrial and economic powerhouse, there’s still plenty of space where stillness and serenity is more commonplace than the hustle and bustle.
+Outside of the cities is a new world altogether.
+If you can brave the difficulty of travelling towards China’s frontiers, you’ll be introduced to a world that can, oftentimes, seem frozen in time.
+Despite the growing image of China as an industrial and economic powerhouse, there’s still plenty of space where stillness and serenity are more commonplace than the hustle and bustle.

-Even as mass tourism sweeps through places like Lijiang, Pingyao, and Yangshuo, getting to experience their historic streets and dramatic landscapes truly rounds out the experience of spending time in China’s more famous cities.
+Even as mass tourism sweeps through places like Lijiang, Pingyao, and Yangshuo, experiencing their historic streets and dramatic landscapes truly rounds out the experience of spending time in China’s more famous cities.

 Not sure where to start planning your travels?
 Get the low-down with this quick & easy China travel guide…